pf-data-projects/pf_polling_analyser/README.md

 First, click on the link 'click here to scan the table for rebase comments'.
 This will take you to a page where you can upload the results you just downloaded from the previous step.

-You will then be taken to a general form where you'll need to reupload the data, specify a title for the tables, and select which questions to include in the tables.
+You will then be taken to a general form where you'll need to reupload the 2 files from the last step, specify a title for the tables, and select which questions to include in the tables.

 Underneath this there will be a form to specify the rebase comments for rebased questions.
 The app will still work if you do not fill these in but in most cases these will all need to be filled in so that the polling table's numbers make sense.